-The two-month statewide engagement process to inform development of the draft plan was conducted between February and early April 2015.
+In order to inform development of the draft plan, CPW held a two-month statewide engagement process between February and early April 2015.
 The goal of this engagement was to hear from stakeholders, general public and staff about their priorities for CPW over the next 10 to 20 years.
 CPW provided public and staff comment forms, hosted 16 workshops around the state, held a telephone town hall, and invited comments via voicemail and email.
 The Public and Staff Engagement Report summarized the input received throughout the engagement phase and was presented to the Parks and Wildlife Commission.
 This provided the base for the Commission to develop draft goals in a workshop on May 5 and during the regular Commission meeting on May 6.